 Quality improvement is an ongoing function used to monitor, evaluate and improve the effectiveness, efficiency, quality, access and cost of services for Progressive Residential Services, Inc. (PRS).
-Continuous quality improvement activities hold the responsibility for monitoring all aspects of (programming) to ensure the Agency is meeting consumer needs and maintaining high standards.
+Continuous quality improvement activities hold the responsibility for monitoring all aspects of (programming) to ensure the agency is meeting individual needs and maintaining high standards.

-This review process includes Continuous Quality Improvement Plans, Outcomes Measurement reports, Agency Safety Reports, Assessment of Annual Barriers, and Incident Report Data and Analysis.
-Outcomes reports are based on CARF and funding source standards and are used to develop the Agency’s strategic plan, to improve existing services and to make program/service changes to meet needs of consumers and other stakeholders.
+This review process includes Continuous Quality Improvement Plans, Performance Measurement reports, Agency Safety Reports, Assessment of Annual Barriers, and Incident Report Data and Analysis.
+Performance Measurement reports are based on CARF and funding source standards and are used to develop the agency’s Strategic Plan, to improve existing services and to make program/service changes to meet needs of individuals and other stakeholders.
 They are submitted and reviewed annually.

-Prs, Inc. completes data collection and submits reports to the Board of Directors, staff, funding sources, consumers and other stakeholders.
-The reports are also available to consumers and the general public.
+PRS, Inc. completes data collection and submits reports to the Board of Directors, staff, funding sources, individuals and other stakeholders.
+The reports are also available to individuals and the general public.

-Satisfaction surveys are distributed to employees, consumers, family members, and professionals annually.
-The surveys measure satisfaction, quality of services, access, health and safety, and consumer confidentiality.
+Satisfaction surveys are distributed to employees, individuals, family members, and professionals annually.
+The surveys measure satisfaction, quality of services, access, health and safety, and individuals confidentiality.